rpatil524/Community-Notebooks/HTAN/README.rst

 relevant files

-**Python Notebooks/HTAN_ID_Provenance_In_BQ.ipynb** - introduces the HTAN Google BigQuery ID provenance and provides example uses cases for the table in Python
+**Python Notebooks/HTAN_ID_Provenance_In_BQ.ipynb** - introduces the HTAN Google BigQuery ID provenance table and provides example use cases for the table in Python

 **Python Notebooks/Explore_HTAN_Clinical_Biospecimen_Assay_Metadata.ipynb** - illustrates how to make use of HTAN Google BigQuery metadata tables to tabulate and plot available HTAN clinical, biospecimen, and assay metadata in Python